Brian Austin Green Reportedly ‘All-In’ On A Relationship With Model Tina Louise

 According to an exclusive from Hollywood Life, Brian Austin Green is reportedly “all-in” on a relationship with Australian model Tina Louise if things go well.

-Last week, The Inquisitr reported that Green and Louise had been spotted getting cozy while on an outing in Los Angeles.
-Before that, they had been photographed having lunch.
+Last week, The Inquisitr reported that Green and Louise were spotted getting cozy while on an outing in Los Angeles.
+Before that, they were photographed having lunch.

-The Beverly Hills, 90210 alum is still grappling with the end of his ten-year marriage to actress Megan Fox.
+The Beverly Hills, 90210 alum is still grappling with the end of his 10-year marriage to actress Megan Fox.
 However, based on a source close to the actor, it seems that he might be ready to move on with Louise.

 “Brian really thinks Tina is super cool and is all-in on starting a relationship with her.
 Having said that, he also finds it very important to start a friendship with her first.”

-Before the father-of-three embarks on a new relationship, the source claimed he would have to ensure that he and Louise were “compatible,” and that she was “OK with his kids, his ex, and all that ball of wax.”
+Before the father-of-three embarks on a new relationship, the source claimed he would like to ensure that he and Louise are “compatible,” and that she is “OK with his kids, his ex, and all that ball of wax.”

 For now, the two are reportedly enjoying “getting to know each other and having great lunch dates.”